 Trips and Global Opportunities

-Freshman: Bradford Woods
+Grade 9: Bradford Woods

 Orchestra Class: Lyric Opera

 This trip every other year allows students to experience opera and orchestra performances in Chicago.
-There is a student cost.

 Stratford Theatre Trip